gbadev-org/tonc/content/pages/bitmaps.md

 To understand what these mean, you need to know a little bit more about how C (and indeed programs) actually works.

 As I said before, there aren't really things like programs, bitmaps, sound on computers; it's all just bits.
 Bits, bits and more bits.
 What makes a sequence of bits work as a program is the way it is fed to the CPU, VRAM, and other sections.
 Somewhere in the build process, there has to be a translation of all the C code to data and machine instructions.
 This, of course, is the compiler's job.

 But wait, there's more.
 C allows you to compile each file separately, and then link them later into the actual program.
 This is a good idea, because it allows you to save time by only compiling the files that you have recently modified, as well as the use of code <dfn>libraries</dfn>, which are little more than a bunch of precompiled source files.
 If you're not convinced that this is a good idea, consider what it would take without it.
 You'd have to have *all* the source code that you wanted to use (including for things like `printf()` and all the API code), and compile all those megabytes of source files each time.
 Sounds like fun?
 No, I didn't think so either.

 However, you need a little more bookkeeping to make this all work.
 Because everything is just bits, you'd need a way to find out where the function or data you want to use actually is.
 The contents of the compiled files (the object files) isn't just raw binary, it contains <dfn>symbols</dfn>.
 This is just a word for the group of things that have actual binary information attached to them.
 Among other things, the object file keeps track of the symbol's name, section, size, and where its content is in the object file.
 A function is a symbol, because it contains instructions.
 A variable is also a symbol, as is data for bitmaps, sound, maps et cetera.
-Preprocessor #defines, typedefs and struct/class declarations are *not* symbols, because they only don't have actual content in them, but allow you to structure your code better.
+Preprocessor `#define`s, `typedef`s and `struct`/`class` declarations are *not* symbols, because they only don't have actual content in them, but allow you to structure your code better.

 The other bookkeeping note is that each source/object file is a separate entity.
 In principle, it knows nothing about the outside world.
 This makes sense because it limits the dependency on other files, but it does create a little problem when you want to make files work together.
 This is where <dfn>declarations</dfn> come in.